When you see a happy couple walk down the street, do you feel a rush of resentment? Do such public displays of affection get on your nerves?

 True, there are times in our lives when we all have cages: schools, jobs, even our family can sometimes feel like a form of imprisonment.
 But after we move out into the world, the cages we take with us are of our own making—and the material we use for the bars is fear.

-Each time we vanish into lackluster routines, settle for unfulfilling jobs, unsatisfying relationships, or abandon our dreams, our cage grows smaller.
+Each time we vanish into lackluster routines, settle for unfulfilling jobs or unsatisfying relationships, or abandon our dreams, our cage grows smaller.
 Rather than reflect on our choices, attitudes, or consider alternatives, we hunt for scapegoats.
 In this way, happy people are always targets for the miserable.

-Here are a few confessions I’ve also heard in group therapy sessions:
+Here are a few confessions I’ve heard in group therapy sessions: